duxsco/gentoo-installation/docs/index.md

 !!! warning "Disclaimer"
-    Don't blindly copy&paste the commands! **Understand** what you are going to do **and adjust commands if required**!
-I point this out, even though it should go without saying...
+    This installation guide is based on [the official Gentoo Linux installation handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation).
+It is written with great care.
+Nevertheless, you are expected not to blindly copy&paste commands!
+Please, **understand** what you are going to do **and adjust commands if required**!

 ## 1.1.
 System Requirements